 A business license is required to operate a business within the City of Tuscaloosa or its Police Jurisdiction.
-Generally speaking, the Police Jurisdiction is the (3) Mile Area that extends past the City Limits of Tuscaloosa, but not into the jurisdiction of another city.
+Generally speaking, the Police Jurisdiction is the three mile area that extends past the City Limits of Tuscaloosa but not into the jurisdiction of another city.

 Sec.
 7-16. - Business license required.

 (a) Levy of business license.
 There is hereby levied on each of the following persons who are within the city's business license jurisdiction, or who engage in activity subject to the city's business license jurisdiction, a business license to be paid in the amount as provided elsewhere in this chapter:

 (1) Each person engaging in any activity listed or described in the business license schedule of section 7-18; and/or